nuuuwan/news_lk3_data/README.md

 *2024-04-01 15:04:00* · [`adaderanalk`](https://www.adaderana.lk/news/98347/sri-lanka-donates-usd-1-million-to-aid-children-in-gaza) · `en`

-The Government of Sri Lanka has donated USD 1 million to aid Gaza’s conflict-affected children.
+The Government of Sri Lanka donated USD 01 million to assist children impacted by the conflicts in the Gaza Strip.
+The donation was formally transferred to the Government of Palestine through the United Nations’ official channel, overseen by President Ranil Wickremesinghe at the Presidential Secretariat this morning (01).

-Issuing a statement, the President’s Media Division (PMD) said that President Ranil Wickremesinghe handed over the relevant cheque to Palestinian Ambassador Dr. Zuhair Hamdallah Zaid.
+Issuing a statement, the President’s Media Division (PMD) said that President Ranil Wickremesinghe personally presented the donation cheque to Mr. Zuhair M.H.
+Zaid, the Palestinian Ambassador in Sri Lanka.

-The donation is a part of the Children of Gaza Fund initiated by President Wickremesinghe, with additional donors contributing, according to the PMD.
+This contribution adds to the growing support for the Children of Gaza Fund, initiated by President Ranil Wickremesinghe to provide aid to affected children in the Gaza Strip.

-◼️
+In response to the President’s call to allocate funds from ministries and government institutions for this cause, the initial USD 01 million donated to the fund has been transferred to the Palestinian government in the first phase, according to the PMD.

+...

 [Data](articles/db724c80.json)